 Publications: “Account of the Atesh Kedah, a Biographical Work on the Persian Poets, by Hajji Lutf Ali Beg, of Ispahan”, JRAS 7, 1843, 345-392; “Véritable auteur du Dabistan”, JA 4:8, 1846, 371-377; “On the earliest Persian Biography of Poets, by Muhammad Aúfi”, JRAS 9, 1848, 111-176; “On the Persian Game of Chess”, JRAS 13, 1852, 1-70; “Lettre à M. Garçin de Tassy sur Mas’oud poëte persan et hindoui”, JA 5:2, 1853, 356-371; “On Muhammadan Science of Tâbír or Interpretation of Dreams”, JRAS 16, 1856, 118-171; and other works.

 – Persian chess, illustrated from oriental sources; especially in reference to the great chess, improperly ascribed to Timur, and in vindication of the Persian origin of the game, against the claims of the Hindus.
-L. 1850.
+70 p.
+L. 1850 (the same as the JRAS article above, but with revisions?).

 Last Updated on